grantjenks/python-sortedcontainers/docs/sorteddict.rst

    .. method:: d.values()

-      In Python 2, returns a blist of the dictionary's values.
+      In Python 2, returns a list of the dictionary's values.

       In Python 3, returns a new :class:`ValuesView` of the dictionary's values.
 In addition to the methods provided by the built-in `view
       <http://docs.python.org/release/3.1/library/stdtypes.html#dictionary-view-objects>`_,
       the :class:`ValuesView` is indexable (e.g., ``d.values()[5]``).

-      :rtype: :class:`blist` or :class:`ValuesView`
+      :rtype: :class:`list` or :class:`ValuesView`

 .. class:: KeysView